jtschwar/tomo_TV/BUILDING.md

 ## Compiling GPU Accelerated Reconstruction Scripts

 For GPU accelerated forward and back-projection operators, we first will need to be in the ASTRA-toolbox folder in `thirdparty/astra-toolbox`.
 Tomo_tv uses a couple custom written C++ scripts to link the two packages together.

+Note: boost is a requirement for astra.
+Run `sudo apt-get install libboost-all-dev` to install boost or compile it from source (https://www.boost.org/doc/libs/1_43_0/more/getting_started/unix-variants.html).

 Complete the following steps to build Astra from source:

     cd thirdparty/astra-toolbox/build/linux
     ./autogen.sh